glondu/belenios/README.md

  2. Concatenate the `partial_decryption.json` received from each trustee into a `partial_decryptions.jsons`, in the same order as in `public_keys.jsons`.
- 3. Run `$BELENIOS/stuff/election-tool.sh`.
-It will create
+ 3. Run `belenios-tool election`.
+It will create `result.json`.
-    `result.json`.
 Publish this file, along with the files listed in the first step above.
 The whole set will enable universal verifiability.